vwilson05/finance-assistant/docs/features.md

 ## Features Overview
 This document outlines the feature set for the Personal Financial Advisor app, offering step-by-step instructions on design, development, testing, user acceptance, and deployment.

+## User Flow
+The application follows a comprehensive user flow:

+1. **Profile Creation**: Users create detailed financial profiles with income, expenses, savings, debt, and risk tolerance.
+2. **AI Understanding**: The AI analyzes the user's financial situation and understands their unique circumstances.
+3. **Goal Development**: The AI helps users develop realistic and achievable financial goals.
+4. **Plan Creation**: The AI develops a personalized financial plan and exposes it in the app.
+5. **Plan Execution**: Users input changes to their data after acting on the plan.
+6. **Oversight & Adaptation**: The AI oversees plan execution and suggests changes based on the user's financial picture, market news, and other factors.

 ## Feature List

 ### 1. Comprehensive Financial Profiling